-- (i) Maximum Demand ("MD") for kW per programmable charging period, i.e. monthly or statistical review period; - (ii) Maximum Demand ("MD") for kVA per programmable charging period, i.e. monthly or statistical review period; - (iii) twice the kWh advance since the commencement of a current Demand Period, (i.e. "kW rising demand"); - (iv) twice the kVAh advance since the commencement of a current Demand Period, (i.e. "kVA rising demand");

-- (v) cumulative MD; - (vi) number of MD resets; - (vii) multi-rate display sequence as specified by the Registrant, with a minimum of 8 rates selectable over the calendar year; and - (viii) indication of reverse running for Active Energy, where appropriate.
+- Maximum Demand ("MD") for kW per programmable charging period, i.e. monthly or statistical review period; - Maximum Demand ("MD") for kVA per programmable charging period, i.e. monthly or statistical review period; - twice the kWh advance since the commencement of a current Demand Period, (i.e. "kW rising demand"); - (iv) twice the kVAh advance since the commencement of a current Demand Period, (i.e. "kVA rising demand"); - (v) cumulative MD; - (vi) number of MD resets; - (vii) multi-rate display sequence as specified by the Registrant, with a minimum of 8 rates selectable over the calendar year; and - (viii) indication of reverse running for Active Energy, where appropriate.

-MD shall be resettable at midnight of last day of charging period.
-Also resettable for part chargeable period demands.
-If a manual reset button is used then this shall be sealable.
+MD shall be resettable at midnight of the last day of a charging period and for part chargeable period demands.
+If a manual reset button is provided then this shall be sealable.